dscape/dscape.github.com/_posts/2011-03-13-what-goes-up-cant-come-down.markdown

 # What goes up can't come down?

-I would call this my personal summary of the "Innovators Dilemma", a booked I've recently read.
+I would call this my personal summary of the "Innovators Dilemma", a book I've recently read.

 On a recent conversation some asked "So, what goes up and can't come down"?
 "Fuel prices, right?".